liminalsunset/basic/README.md

     pip freeze > requirements.txt (I would google this further, but basically it seems to just keep track of your dependencies)

+    okay.. so just restarting vscode worked, as it reset the terminal and such ¯\_(ツ)_/¯

 20. git init
 21. git add .
 22. git commit -m "first commit"